open enrollment guide for COBRA participants

 Here’s a simple equation that shows how much you’ll pay out-of-pocket for your health insurance each year.

-Premiums + Deductible + Copays & Coinsurance (up to the Out-of-Pocket Maximum) = Total Costs
+Premiums + Deductible + Copays & Coinsurance (up to the Out-of-Pocket Maximum) = Total Employee Costs

 • Premiums: The amount you pay for your health insurance every month.